rotki/docs/usage-guides/index.md

+---
+description: Getting started with rotki including account creation, sign-in, premium setup, and data directory sync.
+---

-# Introduction
+# Getting Started

 This guide explains how to use the rotki application.

 > [!TIP]
-> **Using rotki for tax reporting?** Jump to the [Tax Accounting Guide](/usage-guides/tax-accounting) for a focused walkthrough of connecting your data, reviewing transactions, and generating your PnL report.
+> **Using rotki for tax reporting?** Jump to the [Tax Accounting Guide](/usage-guides/tax-accounting/guide) for a focused walkthrough of connecting your data, reviewing transactions, and generating your PnL report.

 ## First Time Sign-Up